-Word-of-mouth (WOM), i.e. consumer-to-consumer communication, has been at the center of great attention from researchers and practitioners for many years.
-A growing influence of WOM has been demonstrated through extensive research (Allsop et al., 2007; Bruyen and Lilien, 2008; Martensen and Mouritsen, 2014; Prendergast et al., 2010; Voyer and Ranaweera, 2015).
-Also, practitioners have shown an interest in measuring WOM conversations and the power of WOM (Bughin et al., 2010; Keller, 2007; Keller and Fay, 2012).
-According to an analysis by McKinsey & Company, "slightly more than two-thirds of the U.S. economy has been influenced by" WOM (Dye, 2000, p.
-140).
+Word-of-mouth (WOM), i.e., consumer-to-consumer communication, has received great attention from researchers and practitioners for many years.
+A growing influence of WOM has been demonstrated through much research (Allsop et al., 2007; Bruyen and Lilien, 2008; Prendergast et al., 2010).
+Recent empirical findings indicate that WOM referrals have longer carryover effects than traditional marketing actions and produce higher response elasticities (Trusov et al., 2009).
+Also practitioners have shown interest in measuring WOM conversations and the power of WOM (Bughin et al., 2010; Keller, 2007; Keller and Fay, 2012).

-WOM is generally regarded as the informal exchange of purchase-related, consumptionrelated, and experience-related information between consumers (Chu and Kim, 2011; Hennig-Thurau et al., 2004; Söderlund and Rosengren, 2007).
+WOM is generally regarded as the informal exchange of purchase-related, consumptionrelated and experience-related information between consumers (Chu and Kim, 2011; Hennig-Thurau et al., 2004; Söderlund and Rosengren, 2007).
 WOM can be positive (PWOM) or negative (NWOM).
-PWOM encourages brand choice and is expected to affect consumer responses positively, while NWOM discourages brand choice and is expected to have a negative influence (Anderson, 1998; Bruyn and Lilien, 2008; Gildin, 2002).
+PWOM encourages brand choice and is expected to impact consumer responses positively, while NWOM discourages brand choice and is expected to have a negative impact (Anderson, 1998; Bruyn and Lilien, 2008; Gildin, 2002).

 The purpose of this study is to provide an extension of the classic and widely used theory of reasoned action (TRA) model by adding WOM (both PWOM and NWOM) and emotions (both positive and negative emotions).
-The relevance and importance of this approach are that it will reveal the influence of WOM compared to the influence of social norm.
-It will also demonstrate consumers' responsiveness to PWOM as well as NWOM on emotions, behavioral attitude, and intention.
-Finally, the study will investigate the role of including emotions as a mediator for WOM and social norm.
+The relevance and importance of this approach is that it will reveal the influence of WOM compared to the influence of social norm.
+It will also demonstrate consumers' responsiveness to PWOM as well as NWOM on emotions, behavioral attitude and intention.
+Finally, the study will investigate the role of including emotions as mediator for WOM and social norm.

-The study seeks to fill several research gaps argued for in the literature.
-First, WOM has long been recognized as having a powerful influence on the consumer buying-decision process (Bansal and Voyer, 2000; Bone, 1995; Dye, 2000; Mangold et al., 1999; Wagenheim, 2005).
-However, only a limited number of studies have focused on "what happens when WOM is received or on the conditions in which WOM will be most effective in enhancing a receiver's perceptions or actions" (Sweeney et al., 2008, p.
+The study attempts to fill several research gaps argued for in the literature.
+First, WOM has long been recognized as a powerful influence on the consumer buying decision process (Bansal and Voyer, 2000; Bone, 1995; Day, 1971; Mangold et al., 1999; Price and Feick, 1984; Wagenheim, 2005).
+But only a limited number of studies have focused on "what happens when WOM is received or on the conditions in which WOM will be most effective in enhancing a receiver's perceptions or actions" (Sweeney et al., 2008, p.
 344).
 Also Bone (1995) and Brown and Reingen (1987) call for more research on the influence of WOM on the receiver.
-Thus, this study will focus on the receiver of WOM.
+Thus this study will focus on the receiver of WOM.

-Second, several studies have examined how the well-recognized consumer behavior Theory of Reasoned Action (TRA) (Ajzen, 1991; Ajzen and Fishbein, 1980; Fishbein and Ajzen, 1975) can be extended to improve the explanatory power of behavioral intention (e.g., Conner and Armitage; Langdridge et al., 2007; Martensen and Mouritsen; 2014).
+Second, several studies have examined how the well-recognized TRA (Ajzen, 1991; Ajzen and Fishbein, 1980; Fishbein and Ajzen, 1975) can be extended to improve the explanatory power of behavioral intention (e.g., Conner and Armitage, 1998; Hansen, 2008; Langdridge et al., 2007).
 We will contribute to this consumer research stream.

 The TRA proposes that a consumer's behavioral intention depends on the consumer's behavioral attitude and social norm.
 The attitude towards the behavior is "the general feeling of favorableness or unfavorableness for that behavior" (Kotler et al., 2012, p.
 280).
 Social norm refers to the consumer's "perceived opinion of other people in relation to the behavior in question" (Kotler et al., 2012, p.
-280), i.e., perception of social pressure from significant others to perform, or not to perform, a certain behavior (Ajzen, 1991; Langdridge et al., 2007).
-The social norm is created in a social context, and WOM is interpersonal communication in a social context.
-The social influence thus operates through both social norm and WOM.
-How do these two social phenomena work simultaneously?
+280), i.e., perception of social pressure from significant others to perform, or not to perform, a certain behavior (Ajzen, 1991, p.
+199; Langdridge et al., 2007, p.
+1441).
+Social norm is created in a social context, and WOM is interpersonal communication in a social context.
+So the social influence operates through both social norm and WOM.
+The question is: How work these two social phenomena simultaneously?
 What are the relative influences of social norm and WOM?
-These questions will be answered by extending TRA by WOM.
+These questions will be answered by extending TRA with WOM.